tim-hanke/hashnode-backups/cl14ii92s043mbynv3fw286j8.md

 console.log(myNewScores); // (5) [21, 48, 24, 19, 45]
 ](https://cdn.hashnode.com/res/hashnode/image/upload/v1647799687590/mbnxFUieN.png)

 These methods all result in "shallow" copies, which work fine for the simple arrays in these examples.
 But, if your original array contains nested arrays or objects, those sub-items in your new array would still be references (directions) to the original sub-items.

+This idea of "by value" and "by reference" pops up in other areas too.
+Thinking of "by value" as "the thing" and "by reference" as "directions to the thing" is helpful to me to understand how that works.